mertsngnl/FT-CharacterThumbnail-Previewer/README.md

 #  FlashThemes - Character Thumbnail ID Previewer

-This was in development since March, but now you can use it to preview character ID from minimium to maximium.
+This was in development since March but not in public, but now you can use it to preview character ID from minimium to maximium.

-## How to use this.
+## How to use this
 First, you should do something like
 ```
 (1) = Minimium